-If you’ve been suffering from pain, and is affecting your ADL’s please Schedule an appointment with one of our orthopedic specialists as soon as possible.
+If you’ve been suffering from pain that effects your daily life, please Schedule an appointment with one of our orthopedic specialists as soon as possible.

 A medical specialty that focuses on the diagnosis, correction, prevention, and treatment of patients with musculoskeletal deformities – which includes injuries of the bones, ligaments, tendons, joints, muscles, nerves and skin.
 These tissues all encompass the musculoskeletal system.